WendellAdriel/laravel-estilo/README.md

 </p>

 > [!WARNING]
-> This package is not stable yet, and breaking changes can be added even in minor versions before it reaches v1.0.0
+> This package is not stable yet, and breaking changes can be added even in minor versions before it reaches v1.0.0.
+>
+>Check the **[Changelog](CHANGELOG.md)** for breaking changes, features and bug fixes.

 ## Features